PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 # Business Task

 The 2019 cyclistic data will be analysed to understand how casual riders and annual members use Cyclistic bikes differently.
-From these insights, a new marketing strategy will be designed to convert casual riders into annual members.
+From these insights, a new marketing strategy will be designed to convert casual riders (Customers) into annual members (Subscribers).

 # Preparing the Data